The Bad Seed (1956 film): Cast

+Music

+The soundtrack, composed by Alex North, was released by RCA Victor on vinyl upon the movies release in 1956, however, it only included eleven songs.
+In 2011, those same songs were digitally released and it was not until 2017 that La-La Land Records, Columbia Records and Sony Music put out all sixteen songs on CD for the first time.
+Excluded from the soundtrack, in multiple scenes Rhoda plays Au clair de la lune, a French folk song, on the piano.

 Production

 After the success of the book, Geoffrey Shurlock of the Production Code Administration (PCA) sent a letter to Jack Warner stating that “the property violated the spirit and letter of the Code.”
-Shurlock’s office wrote to Paramount Pictures, Columbia Pictures and Universal Pictures to caution them against the property.
+Shurlock's office wrote to Paramount Pictures, Columbia Pictures and Universal Pictures to caution them against the property.
 Although the studios had not yet formally inquired about it, Buddy Adler, Frank McCarthy and Dore Schary were interested in producing the film.
 After a bidding war, Warner purchased the film rights for $300,000 (equivalent to $ in 2021).
-United States Pictures stated that it would only produce the film for Warner Brothers Pictures upon approval by the PCA.
+United States Pictures stated that it would only produce the film for Warner Bros.
+Pictures upon approval by the PCA.
 Adler contacted Shurlock demanding to know why approval had been given.
 Shurlock responded that director Mervyn LeRoy had devised a treatment "that seemed to do what the office thought was impossible."

 Although the novel and play conclude with Christine dying and Rhoda surviving, the Motion Picture Production Code did not permit perpetrators of crime to remain unpunished.
 The film's ending thus reverses the deaths of the mother and daughter, with Christine's life saved and Rhoda killed by a bolt of lightning.
 In another move to appease the censors, Warner Bros. added an "adults only" warning to the film's advertising.
 The film softens the shocking ending with a segment in which an announcer introduces the members of the cast.
 It concludes with Kelly lightheartedly spanking McCormack for her character's misdeeds.
+However, Le Roy claims that the ending was not forced by the Motion Picture Production Code and that it was done on his own accord, feeling as though it was more appropriate.